Spring season open · Mar 15 – Jun 25 places left · Classic 7d · May 03Rhododendron bloom reported at Forest Camp

 Answers to the questions people actually ask.

-Where is Mardi Himal?
+Where is Mardi Himal located?

 How high is Mardi Himal?